-- (b) land held for a currently undetermined future use.
-(If an entity has not determined that it will use the land as owner-occupied property or for short-term sale in the ordinary course of business, the land is regarded as held for capital appreciation.) - (c) a building owned by the entity (or held by the entity under a finance lease) and leased out under one or more operating leases. - (d) a building that is vacant but is held to be leased out under one or more operating leases. - (e) property that is being constructed or developed for future use as investment property. - 9 The following are examples of items that are not investment property and are therefore outside the scope of this Standard: - (a) property intended for sale in the ordinary course of business or in the process of construction or development for such sale (see Ind AS 2, Inventories), for example, property acquired exclusively with a view to subsequent disposal in the near future or for development and resale. - (b) [Refer Appendix 1] - (c) owner-occupied property (see Ind AS 16), including (among other things) property held for future use as owner-occupied property, property held for future development and subsequent use as owner-occupied property, property occupied by employees (whether or not the employees pay rent at market rates) and owner-occupied property awaiting disposal. - (d) [Refer Appendix 1] - (e) property that is leased to another entity under a finance lease. - Some properties comprise a portion that is held to earn rentals or for capital appreciation and another portion that is held for use in the production or supply of goods or services or for administrative purposes.
-If these portions could be sold separately (or leased out separately under a finance lease), an entity accounts for the portions separately.
-If the portions could not be sold separately, the property is investment property only if an insignificant portion is held for use in the production or supply of goods or services or for administrative purposes. - In some cases, an entity provides ancillary services to the occupants of a property it holds.
-An entity treats such a property as investment property if the services are insignificant to the arrangement as a whole.
-An example is when the owner of an office building provides security and maintenance services to the lessees who occupy the building.
+- (a) land held for long-term capital appreciation rather than for short-term sale in the ordinary course of business. - (b) land held for a currently undetermined future use.
+(If an entity has not determined that it will use the land as owner-occupied property or for short-term sale in the ordinary course of business, the land is regarded as held for capital appreciation.) - (c) 5a building owned by the entity (or a right-of-use asset relating to a building held by the entity) and leased out under one or more operating leases. - (d) a building that is vacant but is held to be leased out under one or more operating leases. - (e) property that is being constructed or developed for future use as investment property. - The following are examples of items that are not investment property and are therefore outside the scope of this Standard: - (a) property intended for sale in the ordinary course of business or in the process of construction or development for such sale (see Ind AS 2, Inventories), for example, property acquired exclusively with a view to subsequent disposal in the near future or for development and resale. - (b) Omitted 6 - (c) Towner-occupied property (see Ind AS 16 and Ind AS 116), including (among other things) property held for future use as owner-occupied property, property held for future development and subsequent use as owner-occupied property, property occupied by employees (whether or not the employees pay rent at market rates) and owner-occupied property awaiting disposal. - (d) [Refer Appendix 1] - (e) property that is leased to another entity under a finance lease.